 The Bywater was my favorite part of New Orleans.
 I loved the artistry, quirkiness, and the hippie vibe.

-Though you can take the tram partway, the easiest way to get into the Bywater is on the number 5 bus which passes along Canal St. and is marked with ‘Marigny’ across the top.
+Though you can take the tram partway, the easiest way to get into the Bywater is on the number 5 bus which passes along Canal St. and says ‘Marigny’ across the top.
 Check out the transport section of this post below for specifics on how to utilize public transport.

 Unlike the uniform look and colors of the French Quarter, the houses become more vibrant in this artist community.
 Here are a few things worth seeing: